spatie/searchindex/README.md

 SearchIndex::getResults('look for this');
 ```

-Spatie is webdesign agency in Antwerp, Belgium.
+Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our
 open source projects [on our website](https://spatie.be/opensource).

 ## Installation